HazelV16/ReactWeatherTodoList/README.md

 # React TodoList and Weather Exercises practices

-This is a starter codebase for a React application featuring a TodoList component and a Weather component.
+This is a source code for a React application featuring a TodoList component and a Weather component.
 The TodoList allows users to manage their tasks, while the Weather component fetches and displays weather information.

 ## Features